 Why you Need to be Careful

-During and right after your cancer treatment, your body cannot protect itself against infections.
-Tiny germs can be in water, even when the water looks clean.
-You will need to be careful where you get your water from.
+During and right after your cancer treatment, your body may not be able to protect itself against infections.
+Germs can be in water, even when it looks clean.
+You need to be careful where you get your water from.
 This includes water for drinking, cooking, and brushing your teeth.
-Ask your doctor or nurse about special care you should take.
+Ask your health care provider about special care you should take.

 Tap water is water from your faucet.
 It should be safe when it comes from:

 - A city water supply

 - A city well that supplies many people with water

 If you live in a small city or town, check with your local water department.
 Ask if they test the water every day for the kind of germs that can give you an infection -- some of these germs are called coliforms.

 Boil water from a private well or a small community well before you drink it or use it for cooking or brushing your teeth.

 Running well water through a filter or adding chlorine to it does not make it safe to use.
 Test your well water at least once a year for coliform germs that may cause an infection.
 Test your water more often if coliforms are found in it or if there is any question about the safety of your water.

 - Heat the water to a rolling boil.